|

 Photo Credit: Jim Grapp/Pexels

 One of the first things foreigners notice when driving in America is the abundance of massive trucks on the road.
 Unlike most countries where small, fuel-efficient cars are more common, Americans have a love affair with large trucks and SUVs.
-This occurrence can be quite unsettling for those used to navigating crowded roads with smaller vehicles.
+This occurrence can be quite unsettling for those used to navigating busy roads with smaller vehicles.

 Right Turns on Red Lights